buzzfrog/documentation/README.md

 [Technical documentation](https://azure.microsoft.com/documentation/services/events-hubs/)

-### Microsoft Azure Stream Analytics <a name="streamanalytics"></a>
+### Azure Stream Analytics <a name="streamanalytics"></a>

 #### Overview <a name="streamanalyticsoverview"></a>

-Stream Analytics processes the data and adjust the format in a way that is compatible with Yanzi Smart Map, making sure that the data contains the necessary information.
+Stream Analytics processes incoming data and transforms it form Cirrus's message format to a custom data model.

 When receiving data from the sensors, it is important that the information is displayed in real time as well as being saved in the database.

-Since the solution processes different types of data, it requires two output streams from Stream Analytics, one for each data type.
+Since the solution processes both real time and historical data, it requires two output streams from Stream Analytics.

+#### Essentials

-#### Real Time Data  <a name="streamanalyticsrtdata"></a>
+##### Real Time Data  <a name="streamanalyticsrtdata"></a>

-When Stream Analytics receives real time data it is transmitted via the Event Hub to a websocket.
+When Stream Analytics receives data it is transformed to the custom data model and then pushed to a Service Bus Queue (later used for real time updates of the GUI).

-#### Historical Data <a name="streamanalyticshdata"></a>
+##### Historical Data <a name="streamanalyticshdata"></a>

-Historical data is saved in a database.
-Queries for the average values will later be made using the historic data, displayed as graphs in the graphic user interface.
+Every data point received by Stream Analytics contributes to an hourly average data value for each sensor (TumblingWindow).
+Each calculated average value is stored in SQL.

 #### Setup Guide <a name="streamanalyticssetup"></a>